 Training Assists Mothers to Give Birth Safely

 The program conceived and run for five years by Dr. Bob Skankey is continuing with Dr. Becky Jones an OBGYN assisted by her sister, certified midwife Pat Manzon.
 They took over the in country training in Niger October 2016 and continued in 2017 when they trained a record 19 traditional birth attendants–called matrones in Niger.
+We have been asked to expand to the new remote region of Iferouane in 2018.
+Please help us continue and expand.

 Dr. Skankey turned the program over to local staff he had certified in 2015, but the continued revision of training and introduction of new techniques is essential for all medical personnel.
 Dr. Jones has stepped in to volunteer her time to insure a successful continuation of the program, each year adding new trainees.